-OT407 Exegesis of Exodus Coover-Cox
+OT407 Exegesis of Exodus

+Coover-Cox

 An exegetical study of the Book of Exodus in its cultural and historical setting, with attention to its literary features and contributions to theology.
-Attention also will be given to preparation for preaching and teaching and to enhancing facility in reading Hebrew.
+Attention also is given to preparation for preaching and teaching and to enhancing facility in reading Hebrew.
 3 hours.

-0T410 Exegesis of Deuteronomy Merrill
+OT410 Exegesis of Deuteronomy

-An exegesis of the Book of Deuteronomy, with attention to argument, critical problems, and application.
+The Department An exegesis of the Book of Deuteronomy, with attention to argument, critical problems, and application.
 3 hours.